What is Spring Boot Auto Configuration?

 Image

-• What is Auto Configuration?
+• What Auto Configuration actually is

-• How to debug Auto Configuration?
+• Techniques to debug Auto Configuration

-Complete Maven Project With the Code Examples
+Complete Maven Project with Code Examples

-• All other examples related to Restful Web Services
+• Restful Web Services Examples

 • Website-springbootrestservices-all-examples.zip

-Why do we need Spring Boot Auto Configuration?
+Why Do We Need Spring Boot Auto Configuration?

 <bean